Asset Publisher

 For individuals who have open-angle glaucoma who have failed medical therapy who receive viscocanalostomy, the evidence includes small randomized controlled trials (RCTs) comparing viscocanalostomy with trabeculectomy.
 Relevant outcomes are symptoms, morbid events, quality of life, and medication use.
 Meta-analysis of these trials has indicated that trabeculectomy has a greater intraocular pressure lowering effect than viscocanalostomy.
 Reduction in intraocular pressure was greater with canaloplasty than viscocanalostomy in a small within-subject comparison.
 Viscocanalostomy has not been shown to be as good as or better than established alternatives.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

-For individuals who have open-angle glaucoma who have failed medical therapy who receive canaloplasty, the evidence includes an RCT, a comparative effectiveness review, and several case series.
+For individuals who have open-angle glaucoma who have failed medical therapy who receive canaloplasty, the evidence includes two RCTs, a comparative effectiveness review, and several case series.
 Relevant outcomes are symptoms, morbid events, quality of life, and medication use.
-The RCT found not only significantly higher complete success rates with trabeculectomy than with canaloplasty, but also higher complication rates.
-The qualified success rate (with medication) was similar between groups.
+The RCTs found a significantly higher complete success rates with trabeculectomy than with canaloplasty in one trial and a significantly lower mean intraocular pressure in another trial.
+However, higher complication rates were also observed with trabeculectomy.
+A non-randomized study found both canaloplasty and iStent bypass implantation, when combined with phacoemulsion, had similar 1-year post-surgery intraocular pressure and glaucoma medication reductions, but canaloplasty resulted in more early postoperative complications.
 A systematic review found that canaloplasty provided modest intraocular pressure reduction (to ~16 mm Hg) with minor intraoperative or postoperative complications.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

 Practice Guidelines and Position Statements